umd-lhcb/nixos-config-rpi/README.md

 # nixos-config-rpi
 NixOS configuration for Raspberry Pi used in burn-in.
-Note that this branch works for both rpi3 and rpi4.
+This branch works for rpi 4 only.

 ## Installation